 It is our understanding that the septic leachfield will be located down in the valley west of the homesites.
 It is our opinion that the site of the proposed leach field will not create any instability to the proposed homes or access driveway.
-We are aware of previous work at the property that indicate the earth materials on the ridge top were not permeable enough to allow a septic leach field.
-We do not recommend septic leach fields on the ridge top or any of the adjacent steep slopes.
+We are aware of previous work at the property that indicate the earth materials on the ridge top were not can be made.
+The recommendations of this report are based on the assumption that the geotechnical engineer will perform the required testing and observation during grading and construction.
+It is the owner's responsibility to make the necessary arrangements for these required services.

-Environmental Review Inital Study ATTACHMENT APPLICATION 07
+Environmental Review Inital Study ATTACHMENT 4 5 2 2 2 4 APPLICATION 07-0344